Picture

 }

-The optional parameter AutoFit specifies if make image size auto fits the cell, the default value of that is false.
+The optional parameter AutoFit specifies if make graph object size auto fits the cell, the default value of that is false.

-The optional parameter Hyperlink specifies the hyperlink of the image.
+The optional parameter Hyperlink specifies the hyperlink of the graph object.

 The optional parameter HyperlinkType defines two types of hyperlink External for the website or Location for moving to one of the cells in this workbook.
 When the HyperlinkType is Location, coordinates need to start with #.